 Visitors are welcome any time but must check-in at the office upon arrival.
 Visitors are also welcome to eat with the troop.
-Pease notify Food Service at least two meals in advance.
+Pease notify the commissary director at least two meals in advance.
 Extra meals cost \$6.00 each.
 No pets are allowed in camp.